Humanities and Cognitive Sciences High School Summer Institute

 What is HumCog?
 HumCog is a week-long summer day camp that provides a critical thinking forum for gifted and motivated high school students to explore the big questions at the intersection of the humanities and cognitive sciences!
 By the end of the week, students will have learned central aspects of how the humanities and cognitive sciences can work together to help us understand how we imagine, artistically create, and materially transform the world in which we live.
 HumCog is committed to fostering an exchange of ideas amongst a diverse group of unique and talented students.

 What food is provided?
 A light continental breakfast will be provided each morning and lunch will be provided each afternoon.
-Vegetarian options will be made available.
-Students with dietary concerns are welcome to pack meals.
+We make every effort to accommodate dietary needs and preferences, however, students with concerns are welcome to pack meals.

-What are the drop off and pick up times and locations?
-Students are to be dropped before 9 a.m. at the designated location, and picked up by 3:30 p.m. each day.
+What are the drop-off and pick-up times and locations?
+Students are to be dropped off before 9 a.m. at the designated location and picked up by 3:30 p.m. each day.
 Drop off and pick up will occur behind the Psychology Bldg on the OSU campus.
-More detailed directions will be distributed to accepted applicants prior to the program start.
+More detailed directions will be distributed to parents prior to the program start.

 Can a student drive themselves?
-Students are allowed to drive themselves to campus with written permission from a parent.
+Students are allowed to drive themselves to campus but we recommend they give themselves ample time to navigate campus.
 Students may park in any visitor garage or PAY-BY-PLATE surface lot.
-Please keep in mind that parking is costly and the program will not provide any cost assistance.
-For this reason, we encourage students to be dropped off if possible.
+Please keep in mind that the program will not provide any cost assistance for transportation or parking.

 What should students bring?
-Students do not need to bring anything other than writing utensils and paper to take notes if they wish.
+Students do not need to bring anything!
 Students are allowed to bring their laptops, although they should be mindful of the professors during their lectures.
 If a student brings a laptop, it is their sole responsibility to keep track of it throughout the week.
-Students are also encouraged to bring rain gear, in the event of bad weather.
+Umbrellas will be provided if necessary but students are encouraged to bring other rain gear in the event of bad weather.

 Who views application materials?
 Application materials will be accessible only to HumCog program staff, and unless required by law, will not be shared with applicants, their families, or any other third party once submitted.